metamn/beat/code/pages/on-old-and-new-stacks/on-old-and-new-stacks.md

 ## Performance

 SASS and mixins are perhaps the most elegant way to compose style.
-They have a minimal cognitive load and they are free of strict rules found in CSS-in-JS.
+They have a minimal cognitive load, and they are free of strict rules found in CSS-in-JS.

 Development experience is high &mdash; so page load times due to the large CSS file generated.